Girsanov's formula for G-Brownian motion: Introduction

 Peng \cite{Peng;06,Peng;08b} constructed a sublinear expectation space on which the canonical process of the space $\Omega = C_0 ([0, \infty ) ; \R^d)$ of continuous paths starting from 0 becomes a $G$-Brownian motion.
 The sublinear expectation in this space is called $G$-expectation.
 It\^o's integrals with respect to $G$-Brownian motion and the quadratic variation process of $G$-Brownian motion were also defined in \cite{Peng;06,Peng;08b}.
 Recently, L.~Denis, M.~Hu and S.~Peng proved in \cite{Denis;10} that $G$-expectation can be represented as the supremum of linear expectations, referred to as the upper expectation, with respect to martingale measures of a certain class.

 In this paper, we derive Girsanov's formula for $G$-Brownian motion; when we are given a $G$-Brownian motion and a drift on the sublinear expectation space of Peng \cite{Peng;06,Peng;08b}, we construct a new sublinear expectation space on which the $G$-Brownian motion with the drift is a $G$-Brownian motion.
 Through the construction, $G$-expectation is transformed into a weighted $G$-expectation.
 The weight has the same form as that in the classical Girsanov's formula, in which It\^o's integral for $G$-Brownian motion and the quadratic variation process are involved.
 A remarkable point of the construction is that not only $G$-expectation but also its domain is changed.
 As a sublinear expectation space is the notion including the domain of a sublinear expectation, in general some care about the choice of domains is needed when changing sublinear expectations.
 In the course of our discussion, it is also required that the notion of distributions is appropriately defined in the new sublinear expectation space.
 Those are main reasons why the domain of $G$-expectation is changed in order to formulate Girsanov's formula for $G$-Brownian motion.

-Our method to prove the formula relies on the representation of the upper expectation for $G$-expectation due to Denis-Hu-Peng \cite{Denis;10}, with an enlargement of the associated class of martingale measures, and on Girsanov's formula for martingales in the classical stochastic analysis.
+In the classical stochastic analysis, Girsanov's formula for Brownian motion plays a fundamental role; it is applied in many directions such as the derivation of large deviations of Schilder's \cite{Schilder;66}, the construction of weak solutions to stochastic differential equations driven by Brownian motion and so on.
+Among them is the derivation of a variational representation for functionals of Brownian motion due to Bou\'e-Dupuis \cite{Boue;98}, where they also showed the usefulness of the representation by applying it to prove Laplace principles for families of functionals of Brownian motion.
+Using the main result of the present paper, we establish in \cite{Osuka;12} a variational representation for functionals of $G$-Brownian motion and show that a similar application is possible under the framework of $G$-expectation space.
+Independently of our work \cite{Osuka;12}, Gao \cite{Gao;12} also obtains the representation by using our Girsanov's formula, and discusses an application to a large deviation for stochastic flows driven by $G$-Brownian motion.